provenance-io/walletconnect-js/README.md

     )
   };
   ```
+- Notes
-- Note: This modal is built with React.js and will only work within a react project.
+  - This modal is built with React.js and will only work within a react project.
 If you are not using React.js look through the `examples` folder to see how to initiate the connection without QRCodeModal manually.

+  - If using react-scripts 4 and below, you must be using walletconnect-js version 2.1.1 or below.
+Version 2.1.2 and above require react-scripts 5.x.x+ to use the QRCodeModal.

 ## useWalletConnect